patrickhancke/kbc-cloud-native-practical-case/lab-01-spring-boot/README.md

 # Lab 01 - Spring Boot
 In the root folder of this project, create a Spring Boot application module that will later serve our ``ezGroceries`` API.
 We will start out minimalistic and gradually add dependencies and capabilities.

-In this short lab we want to focus on making sure the applications start successfully and serves the Spring Boot Actuator endpoints.
+In this introductory lab we want to focus on making sure the application starts successfully and serves the Spring Boot Actuator endpoints.

 ## Create the new project
-From Intellij, choose ``File`` > ``New`` > ``Project...``.
-Fill the details as shown in the below screenshot:
+From Intellij, choose ``File`` > ``New`` > ``Project...`` and fill the details as shown in the below screenshot:

 ![Spring Initializr step 1](lab-01-spring-initializr-1.png "Step 1")